zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: all]
-^In the coordinator pattern our app flow logic is extracted away from view controllers and brought to a coordinator entity that has no UI knowledge, but knows and controls the overall app state.
+^In the coordinator pattern our app flow logic is extracted away from view controllers and brought to a coordinator entity that defines no UI, but knows and controls the overall app state and flow.

 [.code-highlight: 1, 5, 14, 15]
 ^Similarly to container views, in SwiftUI even coordinators are views.